cgallen/MannGallen_2017_CurrentBiology/README.md

 #### To reproduce time series in Figure 2 with make_roi_tseries.py, you will need:

-- Functional imaging data and atlas ROIs from Mendeley Data (roi_timeseries_data.zip)
+- Functional imaging data and atlas ROIs from Mendeley Data (roi_timeseries_data.zip at http://dx.doi.org/10.17632/8b6nw2xxhn.1)

 - AFNI